iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.4/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.ny.health.proximity 3 reviews"/>
 </p>

+> Could be good if more people used it.
+Unfortunately for my battery, I can't afford to have Bluetooth on all day so I pretty much can't use this app.
+Only when plugged I but I can't have it plugged in when I'm public so...<br> :date: __2021-04-11 06:34:08__

 > I never had any issues with the app functionality but, it was not useful to me in any way.
 No alerts or information to help me stay informed or safe.
 It has not improved my life or proved to be a valuable tool during COVID-19 in any way.<br> :date: __2021-03-31 21:58:32__